dflib/jjava/docs/display.md

 # Display

 One of the many great things about the Jupyter front ends is the support for [`display_data`](http://jupyter-client.readthedocs.io/en/stable/messaging.html#display-data).
-IJava interfaces with the [base kernel](https://github.com/SpencerPark/jupyter-jvm-basekernel)'s high level rendering API.
+JJava interfaces with the [base kernel](https://github.com/SpencerPark/jupyter-jvm-basekernel)'s high level rendering API.

 ## Notebook functions

-IJava injects 2 functions into the user space for displaying data: `display` and `render`.
+JJava injects 2 functions into the user space for displaying data: `display` and `render`.
 Most use cases should prefer the former but there is a necessary case for `render` that is outline below.
 In addition the `updateDisplay` function can be used to update a previously displayed object.
-All are defined in the runtime [Display](/src/main/java/io/github/spencerpark/ijava/runtime/Display.java) class.
+All are defined in the runtime [Display](/src/main/java/org/dflib/jjava/runtime/Display.java) class.

 All display/render functions include a `text/plain` representation in their output.
 By default this is the `String.valueOf(Object)` value but it can be overridden.